Called by a New Name: Naming, Power, and Possibility

 Professor of Theology

-Dr. Justin Ariel Bailey serves as a professor of theology at Dordt University, where he also the chair of the Theology Department.
+Dr. Justin Ariel Bailey serves as the Dean of Chapel at Dordt University, where he also is a professor of theology.

 His work focuses on the intersection of Christian theology, culture, and ministry, exploring how culture shapes Christian faith and how Christian faith can shape and care for culture.